timharek/timharek.no/content/blog/2023-01-28-deno-sourcehut.md

       deno task build
 ```

-This method uses the `curl`-installation method on a Ubuntu-system.
+This method uses the `curl`-installation method on an Ubuntu-system.
 If you want
 to have multiple tasks for running `deno` you need to bring `DENO_INSTALL` and
 the new `PATH` for each tasks using `deno`.